lf-edge/ekuiper/docs/en_US/rules/sources/edgex.md

 - ``zero``: Use ZeroMQ as EdgeX message bus.
 - ``mqtt``: Use the MQTT broker as EdgeX message bus.
+- ``redis``: Use Redis as EdgeX message bus.
+When using EdgeX docker compose, the type will be set to this by default.

 ### optional